 Parer – named after Damien Parer who served as a Catholic war correspondent and photographer

-Mitchell - named after Dame Roma Mitchell, Australia's first Queen's Council.
+Mitchell - named after Dame Roma Mitchell, Australia's first Queen's Counsel.
 A proud Catholic who advocated for the rights of others.

 Guidance Counselling Services